The-best-cat/Unity_asset-2D_trail_effect-Free/README.md

 The distance between with trail object is **precisely calculated**, ensuring consistent gaps regardless of the FPS.

 This is the free version which only contains the core features.
-For full features, consider buying the [Pro](https://assetstore.unity.com/packages/slug/321931) version (waiting to be reviewed).
+For full features, consider buying the [Pro](https://assetstore.unity.com/packages/slug/321931) version.
 To download the package or to get more information, please visit the [Asset Store](https://assetstore.unity.com/packages/slug/321665).

 Online documentations are accessable from the asset store in the description.
 PDF documentations are also included in the package.
 English and Traditional Chinese translations are currently available.